LanderlYoung/Jenny/README.md

 ```

-#### 2. My JNI code crash saying some class not found while the are really there?!
+#### 2. My JNI code crashes saying some class not found while the are really there?!

-When using JNI with multi thread in C++, please be noticed the `pure` native thread (that is create in C++ then attached to jvm) has it class loader as the boot class loader, so on such thread you can only see java standard library classes.
+When using JNI with multi-thread in C++, please be noticed the `pure` native thread (that is create in C++ then attached to jvm) has its class loader as the boot class loader, so on such thread you can only see java standard library classes.
 For more info, please refer to [here](https://developer.android.com/training/articles/perf-jni#native-libraries).

-To solve this problem, please init proxy classes on the `JNI_OnLoad` callback, and thete is a `jenny_fusion_proxies.h` may by helpful.
+To solve this problem, please init proxy classes on the `JNI_OnLoad` callback, and there is a `jenny_fusion_proxies.h` may by helpful.

+## License

+Open sourced under the Apache License Version 2.0.

+If you like or are using this project, please start!